Just what are PFOA and PTFE, and why do people think cooking with a non-stick coating on their cookware is dangerous?

 - Do not use harsh chemicals, scrubbers, or cooking utensils on any non-stick surface.

-” I personally use ceramic since it cooks evenly and doesn’t leach chemicals.
-For higher heat, I use my hard-anodized pans.
+Personally I use ceramic as it cooks evenly and doesn’t leach dangerous chemicals.
+However, for higher heat, I use my hard-anodized pans.
 These pans were a wedding gift and are still going strong after 29 years!

 Although PTFE is still a widespread type of non-stick cookware, There are alternatives available.